Excellence Clusters within the Excellence Initiative

 At least two of the four partner institutions in Berlin are involved in the above-named clusters – either as joint applicants or through joint research projects.
 Numerous outside university research institutions, economic enterprises, and cultural institutions are involved as well.

 The Excellence Clusters are a model of success.
-In the Excellence Strategy, the follow-up competition held by the government to fund cutting-edge research in Germany, there is thus another funding program for this form of research association.
-And the Berlin University Alliance will enter this competition as a group.
+In the Excellence Strategy, the follow-up competition held by the government to fund cutting-edge research in Germany, there is a new funding program for this form of research association.
+And the Berlin partners were very successful in this competition.

 Image Knowledge Gestaltung.
 An interdisciplinary laboratory